-Prostate cancer is the most common type of cancer in New Zealand men.
+Prostate cancer is the most common type of cancer for New Zealand men.
 Some prostate cancers are slow growing and will never cause problems.
-Others are faster growing, can cause serious symptoms or be life-threatening.
+Others are faster growing, can cause serious symptoms or even be life threatening.

-Choosing whether to have a prostate check is an important decision.
-Your doctor can help you decide whether a prostate test is right for you, by assessing your symptoms and risk factors such as your age and family history.
+- If you have no symptoms, your doctor can help you decide whether a prostate test is right for you, by assessing your risk factors such as your age and family history.

 What is the prostate?

 The prostate gland is only found in men.
 It is a small walnut-shaped gland that surrounds the opening of your bladder.
 It helps make semen.